LVLMs and Humans Ground Differently in Referential Communication: Dialogue Examples

 \section{Dialogue Examples}

-We present some samples of dialogue of the four different conditions.
+We present samples dialogues from the four different conditions.
 Figure~\ref{fig:H-H-example2} contains an example of human-human partners explicitly acknowledging common ground.
 Figure~\ref{fig:AI-AI-example} shows an AI-AI pair failing to exhibit lexical entrainment.
-Figure~\ref{fig:H-AI-example} shows an example where the human director trying to entrain, but the AI failed to do so.
-Figure~\ref{fig:AI-H-example} shows how when the AI was acting as director, it would occasionally refer to baskets by the wrong description or even start over.
+Figure~\ref{fig:H-AI-example} shows a human director trying to entrain, with the AI matcher failing to do so.
+Figure~\ref{fig:AI-H-example} shows the AI director occasionally referring to baskets with incorrect descriptions or even starting over.